grob6000/dekacontroller-esphome/README.md

 One output pin can be used to trigger a re-sync of the clock (the microcontroller has a button input for re-sync).
 This is exposed as a switch in Home Assistant).

+An example ESPHome config is included in configuration.yaml

+While this probably has limited use for others, feel free to use this as the basis for creating your own ESPHome components with a serial interface - it's a working example at least.

 ## Protocol

 ### Description